QuantEcon/lecture-python-advanced/source/rst/BCG_complete_mkts.rst

 Asset markets
 ^^^^^^^^^^^^^^^^^^^^^^^

-At time :math:`0`, consumers trade the following assets with each other and with firms:
+At time :math:`0`, consumers trade the following assets with  other consumers and with firms:

-- equity issued by firms
+- equities (also known as stocks) issued by firms

 - one-period Arrow securities that pay one unit of consumption at time :math:`1` when the shock :math:`\epsilon` assumes a particular value

-Later, we’ll allow the firm to issue bonds in addition to equity, but not now.
+Later, we’ll allow the firm to issue bonds too, but not now.

 Objects appearing in a competitive equilibrium